NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_parallel.md

 end;
 ```

+!!! note
-**NOTE:** If the channel is empty, the `take!` function will block until there is an item available.
+    If the channel is empty, the `take!` function will block until there is an item available.

 Now we create channel which can hold 10 results, create and schedule both tasks and finally fetch the result.